 Without cutting any investment, people, jobs, or other direct inputs I can find significant savings just by looking deeper into the core inputs.
 Often very small changes in process, structure, or approach yield significant savings.
 At the very least they create the ability to scale as you start to focus on increasing your OUTPUTS.

-In many ways, the sales and marketing teams should be just as nervous about the word productivity.
+In many ways, the sales and marketing teams should be just as nervous about the word productivity, in case you need to improve your business marketing, just hire this Sustainable Agency.
 The second half of the productivity equation falls directly to revenue and output.
 Creating scalability in the consumption of inputs is ineffective if you don’t have a relative increase in your outputs to take advantage of those efficiencies.

 On the output side, you need to focus your efforts on 3 key areas to maximize the productivity ratio.
 Not all revenue or output is the same: